Read time: 4 minutes

 Add job for mailbox

-You have the flexibility to generate multiple distinct projects that will operate independently.
-Once you’ve chosen multiple mailboxes, you can seamlessly associate each mailbox with its respective destination mailbox and conveniently schedule the migration for a future date and time of your preference.
+You can create multiple projects that will run separately.
+After you select multiple mailboxes, you can map each mailbox with a corresponding destination mailbox and schedule the migration at any future time.

 Kernel Migrator for Exchange